 An Endeavour award holder

 OSHC can be purchased either by your own OSHC provider or your education provider.
-Regardless of what OSHC you purchase, remember it is important to maintain it for your entire stay in Australia.
+Regardless of what OSHC you buy, remember to maintain it for your entire stay in Australia.

 4. Documents Required